-There are two testing windows in July, two testing windows in September and 12 testing windows in October and November.
-The last testing available is in January 2018 (two testing windows) prior to the application cycle closing.
-For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit http://www.pcatweb.info.
+There are testing windows in July, September, October, November, and January and February 2022.
+The last test date we recommend is January 2022 prior to the application cycle closing.
+For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit the PCAT website.

 What if I already have a bachelor of pharmacy from another country?

 You should contact the National Association of Boards of Pharmacy to see if you are eligible to take the Foreign Pharmacy Equivalency Exam and the NAPLEX.
 If you are eligible to take those and you receive passing scores, then you would be able to sit for the state licensing exam.
 If you are not eligible to take the FPGEE and you want to apply to the University of Florida College of Pharmacy, you would have to go through the Entry-Level Doctor of Pharmacy program which is 4 years.
 We do not have an accelerated program for those who already have a degree in pharmacy from another country.